 Best practices are activities created and completed by a chapter to further specific goals identified by the board of directors of Beta Alpha Psi and by Deloitte LLP (Deloitte).
 These activities exemplify the spirit and purpose of Beta Alpha Psi and, if applicable, allow other chapters to emulate those activities.

-Regional Meetings: 1st Place - $500, 2nd Place - $250 and 3rd Place - $125
+Deadline submission (each region will have): 1st Place - $500, 2nd Place - $250 and 3rd Place - $125

 Annual Meeting: 1st Place - $1,500, 2nd Place - $1,000 and 3rd Place - $500

 All chapters are eligible to participate in Best Practices.

 The following actions will result in disqualification: